 Assisted living facilities take various forms, ranging from single buildings to communities that resemble apartment complexes or college campuses.
 They may be a collection of single story buildings or multiple story buildings with elevators.
 Many communities feature nicely landscaped grounds that include safe, level walking paths.

-A study by MetLife found that the average number of residents in an assisted living community is 63, but some facilities house only a few residents while other communities serve several hundred seniors.
+Some facilities house only a few residents (as low as 25, as reported by the NIH, while other communities serve several hundred seniors.
 Some facilities provide apartment-style living with scaled down kitchens or kitchenettes while others offer a single room, similar to a small studio apartment.
 Some offer the option of shared rooms for residents who are on a tight budget and for residents who enjoy the companionship of a friend.

 Residents of some assisted living facilities enjoy access to common areas where they can dine or socialize with visitors and other residents.
 Three meals a day are typically served in dining rooms, though some will provide the meal in the resident’s room.
 While amenities vary, assisted living communities may have gardening areas, indoor swimming pools, spa services, exercise rooms, libraries, TV rooms, sewing rooms, and rooms where residents can gather to play cards or bingo or access the Internet.
 Some facilities are pet-friendly.